Free US shipping $30+

 Do Hair Fibers Clog Pores If Used Daily?

-The risk of pore clogging comes not from the fibers but from specific additives in certain formulas.
+The risk of pore clogging comes not from the fibers but from specific additives in certain products.
 Dimethicone is a silicone compound that forms a thin, water-resistant film on any surface it contacts.
 On the scalp, this film does not wash away completely with standard shampoo.
-With daily application, the film layer thickens, gradually sealing over pore openings and trapping sebum, dead skin cells, and fiber residue underneath.
+With repeated application, the film layer thickens, gradually sealing over pore openings and trapping sebum, dead skin cells, and fiber residue underneath.

-Silica is a granular mineral used as a bulking agent in some keratin-based formulas.
+Silica is a granular mineral used as a bulking agent in some keratin-based products.
 Its particles are small enough to settle into the spaces around follicle openings, and because silica is water-insoluble, it resists standard washing.
-Over weeks of daily use, this creates a buildup ring around follicles that restricts their normal function.
+Over weeks of use, this creates a buildup ring around follicles that restricts their normal function.

 📊

-Source: Sami Alyahya et al., Cureus, 2025 - PMC12051748
+Source: Alyahya RS et al., Cureus, 2025 / PMC12051748

 3